CyberLemonade/playground-r5mb0okq/README.md

 # Bulls and Cows
-Repository to store code for a review of the Bulls and Cows game on Codingame's Tech.io playground.
+Repository for a review of the Bulls and Cows game on Codingame's Tech.io playground.
+Full description can be found in the statement.md file.

 # Play Bulls and Cows
 Play.java can be used to play a game of Bulls and Cows.